 Sansad Marg in Delhi

 Sansad Marg, which ends at Connaught Place, runs perpendicular to Rajpath.
 The Sansad Bhawan or Parliament House is the most important building here.
-Other than that Jantar Mantar, Reserve Bank of India, Akashvani Bhawan etc are major attractions on this road.
 A host of important government offices such as Department of Post, Planning Commission of India, Press Trust of India etc are also located on this road.

 Akbar Road in Delhi

 Another important road in Delhi is Akbar Road.
 This tree-lined road starts from the India Gate roundabout and ends at Teen Murti Bhawan roundabout.
-Safdarjung Road, Race Course Road, Teen Murti Road are approachable from its India Gate end.
 Akbar Road is also connected to other important road such as Man Singh Road, Maulana Azad Road, Motilal Nehru Road, Janapath Road through different junctions.
 The most important building on this road is the head office of the Indian National Congress party.

-Safdarjung Road which starts from the roundabout near India Gate was once upon the official residence of late Prime Minister Sm Indira Gandhi.
+Safdarjung Road which starts from the roundabout near India Gate was once upon the official residence of late Prime Minister Smt Indira Gandhi.
 She used to reside at 1, Safdarjung Road and had her office at adjoining 1, Akbar Road.
-It is to be remembered that she was assassinated while going from her residence at 1, Safdarjung Road to her office at 1, Akbar Road.
-The building at 1, Safdarjung Road now houses the Indira Gandhi Memorial Museum.
-The Delhi Gymkhana Club is another establishment located on this road.

 Race Course Road